 Enzymes are very specific.
 These are the factors that affect their activity:

-With an increase in temperature the kinetic energy of molecules increase.
+With an increase in temperature the kinetic energy of molecules increases.
 So, the fast-moving enzyme and substrate molecules result in more collisions.
 This eventually leads to an increase in the rate of the reaction, according to the collision theory.

 All enzymes work at a narrow specific temperature which is known as “optimum temperature”.

 If the temperature is increased or decreased from the optimum temperature, the rate of reaction decreases.
 For example, if the temperature is increased the active sites of enzymes are damaged.
 These enzymes are said to be denatured and the structure of the enzyme becomes disrupted.

 - The optimum temperature of the human body enzymes is 37⁰ C (98.6⁰ Fahrenheit).
 If we increase the temperature to 40⁰ C (104⁰ Fahrenheit) the enzymes may get denatured.
 This means the tertiary and secondary structures of enzymes will be disrupted.